 She was a natural leader who reveled in wasteland justice, with an overdeveloped need for excitement, achievement, admiration, adventure, chems, sex… Ok, maybe he was projecting just a little.

 He fiddled with the gold lighter.
 He liked the way it sounded when it snapped open and shut, and it gave him something to do with his hands.
 Because what he really wanted to do was drag her into that bed in the corner, pop some Mentats, drown her in whiskey, and fuck her until she forgot everything for a little while.
 There wasn’t any happy ever after, only happy right now, and that’s the best anyone could hope for.
 He wanted to give her that.
 He wanted to give her that until she couldn’t walk right.
 The two of them together, they’d be unstoppable.
-The king of the underworld and the queen of hearts, they could bring together the poor and the poorer, make a better world, high and hopeful.
+The king of the underworld and the queen of hearts, they could bring together the poor and the poorer, make a better world, spend a little more time being high and hopeful.

 “Hey, any time.
 It’s tough at the top.
 I get that, you know.”